FRANÇAIS

 The application of the Functional Resonance Analysis Method (FRAM) to evaluate factors affecting times-to-completion and graduation in graduate studies

-Slim, Hussein, Nadeau, Sylvie and Morency, François.
+Slim, Hussein, Nadeau, Sylvie et Morency, François.
 2018. « The application of the Functional Resonance Analysis Method (FRAM) to evaluate factors affecting times-to-completion and graduation in graduate studies ».
 In Gesellschaft für Arbeitswissenschaft (Francfort, Allemagne, Fev.
 21-23, 2018) Coll. « Kongress der Gesellschaft für Arbeitswissenschaft », vol. 64.
 GFA Press.

 [thumbnail of Nadeau S 2018 16437 The application of the Functional Resonance.pdf]